evelystria/PocketSys/README.md

 Obviously this is not well coded, but it may serve as a pedagogy for beginners to learn!

 For those facing issues debugging because of the code which uses 2 image files, 'profile.jpg' and 'Quiz.png' which I did not provide with the repository, simply replace it with other images, or don't use any.

+Also, the program uses mysql connection to connect to the database, therefore you will need one for it to work or just make neccessary changes to the code.